alxndr13/isitup/README.md

   -logfile string
     	Sets the location of the logfile. (default "./isitup.log") -servicefile string
-    	Sets the location of the service file (default "./service.isitup")
+    	Sets the location of the service file - WARNING: Overrides the Setting in the config file. (default "./service.isitup")

 ```